Nand Kishore Chaudhary: Career

 N. K. Chaudhary established the social business model of Jaipur Rugs, connecting weavers with global markets by building a global supply chain focused on developing human capability and skills at the grassroots level.
 Jaipur Rugs provides a steady income for people living in the most rural parts of India by connecting them with markets across the world.

 Nanda Kishore started a humble carpet business in 1978 with just two weaving-looms and 9 artisans.
 That has today transformed into Jaipur Rugs, which is a network of more than 40,000 artisans across 6 states in India and is one of India's leading manufacturer and exporter of hand woven rugs, bringing in an annual revenue of $18 million.
 Jaipur Rugs has become an ecosystem of companies and organizations, and the 40,000 weavers and their families are an integral part in this ecosystem.

 Personal life

 Nanda Kishore is married to Sulochana.
 They have five children, Asha, Archana, Kavita, Yogesh and Nitesh, all of whom are involved in specific roles in the Jaipur Rugs Company.

-Honours and awards

-Nand Kishore’s vision is to create the best artisan proposition for the global hand-woven carpet industry, by connecting the artisans and customers directly to each other and nurturing co-creation.
-NK says, “I am not the owner of this business, the real owners are people who put in their hard work to produce beautiful carpets which are liked by customers around the world.”

-His vision has earned him acclaim across the world and he has been felicitated with many awards for the same.